If you have a question that is not answered here, feel free to contact us

 Can I submit articles from only one publication?

 You should submit articles from two or more publications as supporting evidence that you are a professional freelance writer.

 Is it OK to submit articles published in a "freebie" publication?

-It depends.
+For Professional membership, it depends.
 The Membership Committee would like information about the publication.
 Some freebies are respected and publish good journalism.
 Others are merely throw-aways with puff pieces about their advertisers.
 If you are submitting articles from a freebie, please give us information about the publication, such as a copy of their writer's guidelines or their "about us" statement.